thawkin3/a11y-listbox/README.md

 - Items should be focusable and selectable with the keyboard
   - Down Arrow: moves focus down by one item
   - Up Arrow: moves focus up by one item
-  - Enter/Space: selects the currently focused item and closes the listbox
+  - Enter/Space: selects the currently focused item and closes the listbox and returns the focus to the trigger button
-  - Escape: closes the listbox without making a selection
+  - Escape: closes the listbox without making a selection and returns the focus to the trigger button
   - Home: moves focus to the first item
   - End: moves focus to the last item
 - When focus is moved to an item out of view, listbox should be scrolled so that the item is visible